 - Heated grips

 - Seat replacements

 - Screen changes

 Usually, motorbike modifications make your insurance costs go up.
 This is because insurers see modifications as an additional risk when working out your motorbike insurance costs.
 The more powerful or desirable a motorbike is, the more likely you are to make a claim.

 Do I have to tell my insurer if I modify my motorcycle?

-Yes, absolutely – it’s non-negotiable!
-If you don’t then your insurer has every right to cancel your policy.
-Or refuse to pay out if you make a claim.
+Yes, you should always tell your insurer.
+If you don’t then your insurer has every right to cancel your policy or refuse to pay out if you make a claim.

 If your insurance costs are calculated on incorrect information, it’s unreasonable for the insurer to pay out.
 So, it’s important you be honest with them.